 How do I meet with an IBH specialist?

 Integrated behavioral health is an extremely important part of a child’s well-being and development.
-Families can get support from behavioral health specialists during well-child check-ups and other appointments as needs arise—just ask when you make your appointment!
+As needs arise during well-child check-ups or other appointments, your child’s primary care provider can connect you with a behavioral health specialist at the clinic.

 Why is it convenient?